Registering outside of September

 Once you have the relevant documents, take them to:

-- Monday 16 October 2017 onwards: All students join the Qless queue for the Student Services Centre Counter services, in the Marjorie and Arnold Ziff Building.
+- Monday 7 October 2018 onwards: All students go to Student Services Centre Counter in the Marjorie and Arnold Ziff Building.
+The counter is open 9am to 5pm Monday to Friday, excepting Wednesdays when it opens at 10am.

 You can apply for your student ID card and verify your identity online if you are not on campus to complete your course or if you cant complete the process in person for any reason.